oracle-devrel/terraform-oci-rsa-wazuh/README.md

 * [Wazuh Ansible documentation](https://documentation.wazuh.com/current/deploying-with-ansible/index.html)
 * [Full documentation](http://documentation.wazuh.com)

+## The Team
+This repository was developed by the Oracle OCI Regulatory Solutions and Automation(RSA) team.

 ## How to Contribute
 Interested in contributing?
 See our contribution [guidelines](CONTRIBUTE.md) for details.